 These providers are:

-To ensure that we utilise this resource appropriately, there is a longstanding agreement in place that certain criteria (PDF, 1.5MB) must be met for referrals to be accepted in to the service.
+So that we use this resource, there is an agreement in place that certain criteria (PDF, 1.5 MB) must be met for referrals to be accepted.

 Conditions treated include: